Chatanga/DuneImmorality/README.md

 Reusable modules without dependencies on the other modules.

-- __AcquireCard.lua__ - An auto adjustable dynami button to draw from a stack of deck.
+- __AcquireCard.lua__ - An auto adjustable dynamic button to draw from a stack of deck.
 - __Dialog.lua__ - Alternative dialogs to be notified when a user choose to cancel.
 - __Helper.lua__ - Various helping functions.
 - __I18N.lua__ - Internationalisation support.